 Research from Australia has reviewed the various human studies done over the past 80 years on water consumption requirements.
 The findings of the study has found that, even with a large variance of study protocols and parameters, the need for considerable water intake is necessary to health.

-The research, published in this month’s European Journal of Clinical Nutrition, comes from Dr. A.P Vavanti, Nutrition and Dietetics expert from the Princess Alexandra Hospital in Queensland.
+A 2012 study published in the European Journal of Clinical Nutrition provides more dimension to water consumption.
+The study comes from Dr. A.P Vavanti, Nutrition and Dietetics expert from the Princess Alexandra Hospital in Queensland.
 Dr. Vavanti and his team reviewed 89 conventional medical studies and papers from peer-reviewed medical research journals that measured and discussed water requirements for humans over the past 80 years.

 Dr. Vavanti’s research found that there have been a variety of different techniques employed to measure water requirements, and these resulted in various formulae and calculations to ascertain how much water we really need to drink.